La5te2/ChessAI/Melano.md

 Precision `fp32` evaluates the forward pass and both losses in float32.
 Precision `bf16` requires CUDA and applies BF16 autocast to the forward pass, while Policy logits, Value predictions and losses are converted to float32 before loss evaluation.

-Every positive multiple of `--save-every` writes a checkpoint.
-Training also writes one after each processed epoch pass, including the final partial pass stopped by a positive `--max-steps`.
+Training writes a checkpoint at every positive optimizer step divisible by `--save-every`.
+It also writes one after each processed epoch pass, including the final partial pass stopped by a positive `--max-steps`.
 The top-level archive contains `model` and `arch`.
 The architecture archive stores type identifier 2, $C$, $B$ and action size 4672 as integer tensors.
 Saving first writes a sibling `.tmp` file and then atomically replaces the destination.
 Loading validates every architecture field before constructing the model and restoring its parameters.

 ## 6. Search